SuperOfficeDocs/superoffice-docs/user-guide/en/forms/field-options.md

 * **Image**: Add an image to the form.
 Click the link to select an image or drag and drop an image to the **Image** field.
 Use the **Position** radio buttons to place the image on the form.

-* **Section**: Add a section between the fields to create a multi-page form.
+* **Section**: Add a section between the fields to [create a multi-page form][2].
 This is very useful if your form contains many fields and you want to avoid scrolling.
-See [Create multi-page forms][2].

 <!-- Referenced links -->
 [1]: ../../../docs/marketing/forms/recaptcha.md